garrandall/popular-music-data/tracks/ring-my-bell-d-j--jazzy-jeff-the-fresh-prince.md

 ---
 Yo, baby, you know what's up
 Girl, you can call me up
-And you an' I can talk for hours and hours at a time This as an invitation
+And you and I can talk for hours and hours at a time This as an invitation
 To a conversation
 So when things get bad you know I'll be there to soothe your mind